fsinfuhh/py_simple_openid_connect/DEVELOPMENT.md

 4. Tag the commit using `git tag -a -s vX.Y.Z`.

    The tag name should be the same as the version number and the tag notes should contain a copy of the changelog entry of the new version.
+5. Push changes to GitHub `git push --tags`
+6. Create a release on GitHub ([link](https://github.com/fsinfuhh/py_simple_openid_connect/releases/new)).
+The release notes should be the same as the changelog & tag content.
-5. Publish to pypi using `flit publish`
+7. Publish to pypi using `flit publish`